b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sc(s)
 ```

-Now I can assess any of its functions by preceding them with `stat` (my
+Now I can access any of its functions by preceding them with `Stats` (my
 abbreviation) and `.` like so

 ```jl